julsemaan/anyfile-notepad/README.md

 # ./afn-app.sh
 ```

-Should you want to serve files using the build script, you will need to have python 2+ installed.
+Should you want to serve files using the build script, you will need to have python 2+ and `inotifywait` installed.
 You will then be able to use the following command to serve the files locally and rebuild the app on changes in the `client/` directory.

 ```
+# apt-get install python inotify-tools
 # ./afn-app.sh webdev
 ```